The answer, of course, is multifaceted.

 A 2023 review of scientific literature revealed that as many as 251 different DNA polymorphisms (genetic traits) are associated with the performance capacity of athletes across a vast range of nationalities.
 1

-Whilst further research aims to narrow the playing field, visionary companies such as 3X4 Genetics can provide a simple translation of foundational genetics relevant to sports performance.
+While further research aims to narrow the playing field, visionary companies such as 3X4 Genetics provide a simple translation of foundational genetics relevant to sports performance.

 Although a 3X4 Genetics Test will not predict performance outcomes per se, the insights therein can provide individual empowerment and training direction.
 Click here to learn more.